 So you can say it's human nature, and that we're basically like a virus, or just that it's a problem of incentive.
 Either way, most people find it hard to care about what happens after they're dead until they're relatively close to dying, by which point they're off to a very late start for making change.

 It follows that there's 2 semi-steady states for humanity.
 A: Where we exist in an environment where we don't consume all the resources, in which case we compete & grow.
 B: Where we are limited by the resources in our environment, in which case we suffer and try very hard to get back to state A.

 Alternate ideas are unlikely to be stable.
 For example, "The hippie state of humanity" where we all suddenly stop caring about resources would probably mean humanity's stagnation, as we would sit around smoking dope until we run out.
 Another good one is "Slashdot Utopia" where scarcity ends, and again we stagnate, gorging ourselves off the products of our 3D chocolate printers and devolving into an "Idiocracy" like society.
 Eventually we pass through 'B' back to state 'A'.

-Never be ashamed of who you are. -Jean-Baptiste Emanuel Zorg about a year and a half ago
+Never be ashamed of who you are. -Jean-Baptiste Emanuel Zorg

 top Ask Slashdot: What Would You Include In a New Building?

 Trust me: You will thank yourself every day.